ekms28/oci-test/README.md

 - **DNS Cutover:** Update the DNS records to point to the new infrastructure.
 - **Final Testing:** Perform final testing to ensure everything is working as expected.
 - **Decommission Old Servers:** Once the new setup is confirmed to be stable, decommission the old servers.

-## Additional Information

-This is an explanation of this environment, but if there is more budget to create the workloads, we can improve security with a Firewall, so all traffic passes through the firewall first and redirects to a private load balancer and some service like NGINX to distribute the packages.
-Also, if the application must be public, we can use WAF to protect all calls to the URL, blocking by region, type of calls, robot traffic, etc.

-- Configure permissions according to the principle of least privilege.
-- Use guardrails to guarantee security for this environment, some of which are already mentioned above.
-- To automate this environment, we should use Terraform/Ansible to improve agility and management of changes.

-I already did the same project for AWS and OCI.